Kossay-Zemzem/PAPERFREE-FRONT-REPO-V3/OPENAI_API/client/MDs/TO DO.md

 	- [x]  Success/failure variable icon and text loading

 ### Visual changes
-- [ ] Remove reset button from all pages
+- [x] Remove reset button from all pages
+- [ ] Center every page the middle (veritcally and horizontally)
 - [ ] Better style the uploaded image preview - make image stay in a fixed range , no layout shifting [in progress]
 - [ ] Add icons to sign up page (and other places if possible) [In progress]
 - [ ] -Improve input file design [In progress] [first iteration done]